mstubner/CBE3300B-Project/README.md

 2. Run a chronoamperometric measurement automatically
 3. Compute glucose concentration from the measured signal
 4. Display the result on the OLED screen within a few seconds
-5. Operate without a connected laptop
+5. Be fully enclosed within a 3D printed box
+6. Calculate error margins to write out specs of our device

 The current gap between the prototype and the MVP centers on two parallel tracks:

-**Track 1 — Sensing Validation (blocking)**
+**Track 1 — Sensing Validation**
-- Resolve measurement reproducibility before advancing hardware integration
+- Resolve measurement reproducibility
-- Explore alternative voltage protocols that better match strip operation
-- Evaluate additional signal features (integrated current, decay curve fitting)
-- Improve signal processing (smoothing, baseline correction)
+- Calculate error margins
+- Decide on what curve works best for the most amount of concentrations
 - Characterize the validated operating range of the sensor

 **Track 2 — Hardware Maturation (in progress)**